rhyek/ember-component-action-bubbling/README.md

 on to the current controller, its route, eventually reaching the application route, simliar to how Controller and Route's `send()` works in Ember:

-* Bubbling will continue until reaching the application route, or an action returns nothing or a falsy value anywhere along the chain.
+* Bubbling will continue until reaching the application route or an action returns nothing or a falsy value anywhere along the chain.

 * If a component along the chain does not implement the action, bubbling will